marc-hayek/Car-Repair-Shop-Project/README.md

 etc.

 Additionally, the user has the option to see the following options:

-1. Car make that is repaired the most (repeats most frequently).
+1. Car make that is repaired the most (repeats most frequently)
 2. Car make that got the highest average number of service requests
 3. Total Revenue